OctopusDeploy/docs/docs/insights/space-level-insights.md

 Space level insights provide actionable DORA metrics for more complex scenarios across projects, project groups, environments, or tenants.
 This enables managers and decision-makers to get far more insight into the DevOps performance of their organization in line with their business context, such as team, portfolio, or platform.

 :::Information
 Space level insights requires and [enterprise subscription](https://octopus.com/enterprise).
-Contact your Octopus sales manager for a trial.
+Contact Octopus sales for a trial.
 :::

 To get started with space level insights, choose the `Insights` item from the top menu.
 From there you can create one or more reports.

 We recommend creating separate reports for each purpose.
 Typically a report would be configured in one of the following ways:
-- One project or a small set of closely related project and all the relevant environments
+- One project or a small set of closely related projects and all the relevant environments
 - Many projects and only similar environments (e.g. Production-like environments)

 If there are many unrelated projects and environments in a report, it will be hard to see any trends.